GaryZhous/Othello/README.md

 git clone https://github.com/GaryZhous/Othello <your project file>
 ```

-or download the released source code and build the project after installing Qt Designer
+or download the released source code and build the project after installing Qt Designer.
 ## Content
 ### main.cpp
 This file contains the terminal-based C++ version of the original Othello game, which you can play directly from the command line without a UI.